 top of page

-When destructive behaviours show up in a marriage or long-term relationship, it is important for each person to reflect on their needs.
+Emotional regulation is key to the success of marriage or couples counselling.
+When unhealthy patterns of behaviour show up in a marriage or long-term relationship, it is important for each person to reflect on their needs.
 For the time being, it may not be possible to have those needs met by the other person.
 In fact, one of the reasons that those destructive behaviours are damaging the relationship is that they hide a set of human needs existing underneath.

 Through counselling and therapy, each person can learn to recognise those needs which feel as though they can’t be met by the other.
-Such needs include the need for:
+Such needs, which are pretty fundamental to close relationships, include:

 • rest